mattparker/lamplighthelp/source/11-2-0_The_Grants_Tab.markdown

 If you can't see the record that you want in the table, it may be that you need to change the dates of the displayed records.
 To do that:

-- Click on the 'Search' bar above the table.
+- Click on the 'Filter' button in the search bar above the table.

 ![Table Search Bar](60.2.0b.png)